-Definition 14.6 (ppm).
-Clock drift is indicated in parts-per-million (ppm).
+Definition 20.6 (Parts Per Million).
+Clock drift is indicated in parts per million (ppm).
 One ppm corresponds to a time error growth of one microsecond per second.

 - In PCs, the so-called real-time clock normally is a crystal oscillator with a maximum drift between 5 and 100 ppm. - Applications in signal processing, for instance GPS, need more accurate clocks.
 Common drift values are 0.5 to 2 ppm.